Wrongful Death Lawyer Greensboro, NC

 Damages in a wrongful death case may be assessed depending on the degree of harm to the deceased prior to death, and the financial loss that resulted for loved ones.
 For instance, a surviving relative may be entitled to compensation for funeral costs, medical bills before death, and level of pain and suffering for the deceased.

-With support from an NC wrongful death lawyer in Greensboro, damages may be recoverable through legal action.
+With support from a Greensboro wrongful death lawyer, damages may be recoverable through legal action.
 However, keep in mind that there is a statute of limitations for lawsuits, so you must act quickly to not risk losing your chance at justice and restitution from the party at fault.

 Examples of damages that a surviving loved one may receive under a legal claim include: